KaihanRenW/webbutveckling_2/Moment_4/Bootstrap_install_guide.md

-# 🧑‍🎓 Full Beginner Guide: What is Bootstrap and How to Use It
+# What is Bootstrap and How to Use It

 Welcome to your detailed guide on **Bootstrap**!
 This guide will explain **everything from scratch** — including what Bootstrap is, how it works, and how to use it step-by-step using both **easy** and **advanced** methods.